nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Statutory sexual seduction (statutory rape)

 In Nevada, the age of consent is 16 years.
 A defendant is guilty of statutory sexual seduction if the defendant has penetrative sexual contact with a minor who is 14–15 years old.
 Here, the defendant is at least 18 years old and is at least four years younger than the adult.
-Note that consent of the minor is not considered an exonerating factor (N. R. S. 200.368)
+Note that the consent of the minor is not considered an exonerating factor (N. R. S. 200.368)

-Severity: Statutory sexual seduction in Nevada is classified as a felony or a gross misdemeanor depending on the age and criminal history of the defendant.
+Severity: Statutory sexual seduction in Nevada is classified as a felony or a gross misdemeanor, depending on the age and criminal history of the defendant.

 Punishment: